pgfactory/kirby-pagefactory-plugin/install/site/custom/readme.txt

 Folder site/custom/ created by PageFactory plugin
--> place to store custom macros
+-> place to store custom macros and variables